hakanbey01/Different-CTF-Writeup/README.md

            Raw packets sent: 1083 (47.628KB) | Rcvd: 1045 (41.796KB)
 ```

-<b><h3>We see that http and ftp ports are open.
-Let's continue by sending a directory scan to the http port</h3></b>
+**We see that http and ftp ports are open.
+Let's continue by sending a directory scan to the http port**
-<b>Command:</b> `gobuster dir -u http://10.10.70.160 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -t 30 2>/dev/null`
+**Command:** `gobuster dir -u http://10.10.70.160 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -t 30 2>/dev/null`

 ```
 ===============================================================